DataDog/storedog/README.md

    ```

 > [!NOTE]
 > By default, the frontend service runs in development mode when using `docker compose -f docker-compose.dev.yml up -d`.
-If you want to run it in production, you can set the `FRONTEND_COMMAND` environment variable to `npm run build && npm run start`.
-This can be done either in the Docker Compose file, on the host, or in the `.env` file.
+If you want to run it in production, you can set the `FRONTEND_COMMAND` environment variable to `npm run prod`.
+This can be done either in the compose file, on the host, or in the `.env` file.

 ## Environment Variables

 ### Core Datadog Variables

-These variables must be set for core functionality with Datadog, but will not affect the application's behavior:
+These variables must be set for core functionality with Datadog, but will not affect the application's behavior.
+Find these values in your Datadog organization's settings, you'll need to create a RUM application for the `DD_APPLICATION_ID` and `DD_CLIENT_TOKEN` values.

 - `DD_API_KEY`: Your Datadog API key (required for monitoring)
 - `DD_APP_KEY`: Your Datadog application key (required for API access)